Dr Michael Braun, Boehringer Ingelheim Pharma

-Dr Jean-Denis Mallet, former Head of the French Pharmaceutical Inspection Dpt.
+Dr Jean-Denis Mallet, Former Head of the French Pharmaceutical Inspection Dpt.
 AFSSAPS

-A thorough root cause analysis often reveals that compression issues such as capping, sticking and weight variations are often related to the upstream granulating process.
-The objective of this intensive training is therefore to provide a deeper insight into functional relationships between granulation and tableting in order to avoid such problems from the very beginning.
+A thorough root cause analysis often reveals that compression issues such as capping, sticking and weight variations are related to the upstream granulating process.
+The objective of this intensive training is therefore to provide a deeper insight into functional relationships between granulation and tabletting in order to avoid such problems from the very beginning.

 The training also conveys a deeper understanding for tableting and granulating processes, including Scale-Up, which helps in avoiding problems or solving them in practice.
 This also complies with the GMP principle of understanding and controlling the critical parameters of manufacturing processes.
 An introduction to the different GMP requirements for manufacturing solid dosage forms worldwide is therefore also subject of this course.

 Granulation and tableting are considered the most commonly used manufacturing processes in the pharmaceutical industry.
 Of course, a direct compression process is most preferred; in practice, however, an upstream granulation is usually required to obtain a favourable particle size distribution, flowability and compactibility.
 Different requirements for granulates call for different procedures or technologies.
 Nowadays, fluid bed, high-shear or dry granulation are the most commonly used processes.
 An important part of this course is therefore to introduce the different granulation methods, their basic principles and Scale-Up approaches.
 A deeper insight into process parameters and their influence on product properties is also part of the programme.